billyjitsu/oev_example/README.md

 # OEV SEARCHER BOT

-This repo takes you though setting up and executing a price feed searcher bot on the OEV Network allowing you to update a price feed on the ETH Sepolia test network.
+This repo takes you through setting up and executing a price feed searcher bot on the OEV Network allowing you to update a price feed on the ETH Sepolia test network.

 You will need ETH on both ETH Sepolia and the OEV Network for full functionality.